-Applicants planning to pursue a career as a practical nurse who have a criminal record of felony or misdemeanor convictions should contact the Nursing Department to determine employment restrictions based upon these convictions.
+Applicants planning to pursue a career as a practical nurse who have a criminal record of felony or misdemeanor convictions should contact the Health and Human Services division to determine employment restrictions based upon these convictions.

-Qualified applications will be reviewed by the Nursing department during the semester that precedes the start of the LPN program.
+Qualified applications will be reviewed by Health and Human Services division during the semester that precedes the start of the LPN program.